unisonweb/unison/unison-src/transcripts/alias-many.output.md

   342. Text.uncons : Text -> Optional (Char, Text)
   343. Text.unsnoc : Text -> Optional (Text, Char)
   344. todo : a -> b
-  345. type Tuple a b
+  345. structural type Tuple a b
   346. Tuple.Cons : a -> b -> Tuple a b
-  347. type Unit
+  347. structural type Unit
   348. Unit.Unit : ()
   349. Universal.< : a -> a -> Boolean
   350. Universal.<= : a -> a -> Boolean